The Tragic Real-Life Story Of The Village People

 One of the group's creative forces died of AIDS

 Jacques Morali wasn't technically a member of the Village People, but he's probably the most important person in the group's storied history.
-The French-Moroccan songwriter and producer moved to the United States in the early 1970s to make it in the music business, and shortly after he scored a hit with "Brazil" by The Ritchie Family, a group he helped assemble.
+The French-Moroccan songwriter and producer moved to the United States in the early 1970s to make it into the music business, and shortly after he scored a hit with "Brazil" by The Ritchie Family, a group he helped assemble.

 The Village People's producer died suddenly